facelessuser/sublime-markdown-popups/docs/usage.md

 - [admonition](https://pythonhosted.org/Markdown/extensions/admonition.html) provides admonition blocks.
 - [codehilite](https://pythonhosted.org/Markdown/extensions/code_hilite.html) provides syntax highlighted blocks.

-MdPopups also includes a couple 3rd party extensions (some of which have been modified to work better in the Sublime Text environment).
+MdPopups also includes a couple of 3rd party extensions (some of which have been modified to work better in the Sublime Text environment).

 - [superfences](http://facelessuser.github.io/pymdown-extensions/extensions/superfences/) provides support for nested fenced blocks.
 UML support is disabled.
 - [betterem](http://facelessuser.github.io/pymdown-extensions/extensions/betterem/) is extension that aims to improve emphasis support in Python Markdown.
 MdPopups leaves it configured in its default state where underscores are handled intelligently: `_handled_intelligently_` --> _handled_intelligently_.
 Asterisks can be used to do mid word emphasis: `em*pha*sis` --> em*pha*sis.